 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The average price for Cabinda oil rose to USD 126.8 per barrel (pb) in June, up from May’s USD 114.6 pb.
+The average price for Cabinda oil fell to USD 92.5 per barrel (pb) in September, down from July’s USD 106.6 pb.

-GDP growth sped up to 2.6% year on year in the first quarter, from 2.2% in the fourth quarter of last year.
+GDP growth accelerated to 3.6% year on year in the second quarter, from 2.8% in the first and marked the fastest expansion since Q1 2015.